phantomx999/Program-Design/HW/HW00/README.md

-This can be done by following the instructions listed on this page - https://help.github.com/enterprise/2.12/user/articles/generating-an-ssh-key/
+This can be done by following the instructions listed on this page - https://help.github.com/enterprise/2.12/user/articles/generating-an-ssh-key/ Unfortunately xclip is not installed on the lab machines, so you can copy the results from the command line after typing out the public key as follows:

+    % cat ~\.ssh\id_rsa.pub

 Now that you have an SSH key set up, you need to change the repository's remote URL from HTTPS to SSH.
 Again, replace **_&lt;student-umnid&gt;_** with your UMN id and **_&lt;clone-ref&gt;_** with the repository reference we copied earlier.